 Facilitating products and education for Brook’s P-Card Scheme, as part of the Lets Talk.
 Period project.
 Let’s talk.
 Period aims to reduce period poverty in 7 of the most deprived areas in England, reaching over 4,600 disadvantaged young people.
 Through Brook’s scheme, young people affected by period poverty are provided with education around menstruation and managing their periods, and given a P-Card.
 The P-Card can then be used locally to access free period products and support.
 This project launched in 2018 and will run until March 2020.
 It is funded by the DCMS Tampon Tax Fund and delivered in partnership by Brook and Plan International UK.
 For more information about this scheme, please click here.

 Development of a Brook Learn (elearning) course, covering puberty, periods and wellbeing.
 This is a free resource for teachers and professionals working with young people.
 The course provides a comprehensive guide to puberty and the body, including physical and emotional changes as well as emerging sexual identities.
 This free training aims to equip professionals with the skills and confidence to deliver quality puberty information to young people as part of wider relationships and sex education.
 Lesson plans and activities are included in the course and the content can be tailored to suit both primary and secondary pupils.
-This e-learning course will launch in September 2019.
+To access this free e-learning course and download free resources for your school, simply click here to register.